Venue: 1311 EECS

-Bio: Douglas Spearot is a Professor in the Department of Mechanical & Aerospace Engineering in the Herbert Wertheim College of Engineering at the University of Florida.
+Bio: Dr. Douglas Spearot is a Newton C. Ebaugh Professor in the Department of Mechanical & Aerospace Engineering in the Herbert Wertheim College of Engineering at the University of Florida.
 He also holds an affiliate appointment in the Department of Materials Science & Engineering.
 From 2005-2015, he was an Assistant/Associate Professor in the Department of Mechanical Engineering and a member of the Institute for Nanoscience and Engineering at the University of Arkansas.
 His research focuses on the use of atomistic and mesoscale simulation techniques to study the mechanical and thermodynamic properties of materials, with particular focus on the behavior of dislocations and interfaces, and the development of computational tools to extract experimentally relevant metrics from simulation generated data.
 Dr. Spearot received his B.S. in Mechanical Engineering from the University of Michigan, and his M.S. and Ph.D. in Mechanical Engineering from the Georgia Institute of Technology.

 The MICDE Winter 2022 Seminar Series is open to all.
 University of Michigan faculty and students interested in the mechanical and thermodynamic properties of materials are encouraged to attend.

 Dr. Spearot will be hosted by Dr. Yue Fan, Assistant Professor of Mechanical Engineering.